The Dangers of Drowsy Driving

 You may be entitled to compensation for medical expenses, lost wages, and emotional distress if you experienced a car accident caused by a negligent driver.
 A Watertown Car Accidents Attorney can help you collect the evidence for a lawsuit if the insurance company refuses to compensate you.

 At Gattuso & Ciotoli we have over 50 years of experience with personal injury cases.
 Call us at (315) 314-8000 today for a free consultation.
-We are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.